ghi-electronics/Docs/brainpad/courses/programming/csharp/variables_and_nested_statements.md

 ```
 The code above continiously increase the `count` variable and display it as a string.

 The variable `count` an integer that starts at zero and increments by one in every loop.
 The string "Count: " is concatenated before the value to give us these results.
-It then prints the variable’s value in the Output Window, as seen in the image below.
+It then prints the variable's value in the Output Window, as seen in the image below.

 ![Inspecting a variable](images/variables_and_nested_statemets/output_window.png)